-- A temperature from 37.5c upwards

-- coughing

-- discoloured mucus discharge

-- sore throat

-- runny nose

-- shortness of breath.

-- snortness of breath

-- Staff or children most at risk of severe illness should individually assess appropriateness for on-site attendance at this

-time, with support from their medical practitioner.
-Parents/carers of children with complex medical needs (including

-those with compromised immune systems), should seek advice from the child's medical practitioner to support decisionmaking about whether on-site education and care is suitable, noting that this advice may change depending on the

-status of the pandemic in Victoria.

-- It is important that visitors to early childhood services are limited to those delivering or supporting essential services and operations during a pandemic situation.

-- Additional staff, including parent volunteers, should be discouraged from attending the service at this time.
-Ensure vigilance is maintained through the use of the QR Code Check In / the visitor signing in and out record book including their contact details.

-- Parent information sessions and interviews should meet physical distancing requirements of 1.5 metres between adults, or else be replaced with virtual alternatives.
+- Staff or children most at risk of severe illness should individually assess appropriateness for on-site attendance at this time, with support from their medical practitioner.
+Parents/carers of children with complex medical needs (including those with compromised immune systems), should seek advice from the child's medical practitioner to support decisionmaking about whether on-site education and care is suitable, noting that this advice may change depending on the status of the pandemic in Victoria. - It is important that visitors to early childhood services are limited to those delivering or supporting essential services and operations during a pandemic situation. - Additional staff, including parent volunteers, should be discouraged from attending the service at this time.
+Ensure vigilance is maintained through the use of the QR Code Check In / the visitor signing in and out record book including their contact DEails. - Parent information sessions and interviews should meet physical distancing requirements of 1.5 metres between adults, or else be replaced with virtual alternatives.